-Our management team is led by Daniel Shribman who has 10 years of operating, deal-making and investment experience and holds a senior position at B. Riley Financial (Nasdaq: RILY), an affiliate of our sponsor, which, through its subsidiaries, provides collaborative financial services and solutions and covers over 500 companies in research and trading, with a focus on small to mid-cap companies that it believes are underfollowed or misunderstood by Wall Street.
+Our management team is led by Kenneth Young and Daniel Shribman who have over 40 years of combined operating, deal-making and investment experience and hold senior positions at B. Riley Financial (Nasdaq: RILY), an affiliate of our sponsor, which, through its subsidiaries, provides collaborative financial services and solutions and covers over 500 companies in research and trading, with a focus on small to mid-cap companies that it believes are underfollowed or misunderstood by Wall Street.
 As B. Riley Financial's affiliate, we intend to draw upon its infrastructure, personnel, network and relationships.
 We believe that the extensive operating, deal-making and investment experience of our management team, paired with B. Riley Financial's unique sourcing infrastructure, makes us well-situated to identify, source, negotiate and execute an initial business combination with an attractive company.